taocpp/taopq/doc/Installation.md

     cmake .
     cmake --build .

-Once done, your project should be built correctly and linked to Taopq, libpq and libz.
+Once done, your project should be built correctly and linked to taoPQ, libpq and libz.

 ## Using CMake